mr-karan/nomad-vector-logger/README.md

 - This is meant to run inside a Nomad cluster and should have proper ACL to listen to `Allocation:*` events.
 - This is meant to be run as a `system` job.
 Each allocation of this program is responsible to configure `vector` for the allocations running on the host.
-- Vector should be deployed externally, as a system job as well and should have access to the same directory that this program uses to generate the files.
+- Vector should be deployed as a system job as well and should have access to the same directory that this program uses to generate the files.

 You can choose one of the various deployment options: